MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 # Overview of application compatibility and readiness assessment tools for Office 365 ProPlus

 Organizations tell us that application compatibility and readiness assessment is one of their top concerns when planning an upgrade to Office 365 ProPlus.
-To help organizations with this assessment effort, we have released several different on-premises tools over the last several years.
-Because there are several different tools available, organizations ask us which of these tools they should be using as they plan and implement their upgrade to Office 365 ProPlus.
+To help organizations with this assessment effort, we have released different on-premises tools over the last several years.
+Because there are different tools available, organizations ask us which of these tools they should be using as they plan and implement their upgrade to Office 365 ProPlus.
 The answer can depend on a variety of factors, but in general our recommendation is:

  - Use the [Readiness Toolkit](#readiness-toolkit-for-office-add-ins-and-vba) for basic environments where simplified tool deployment and use is desired.
  - Use the [readiness features in Configuration Manager](#office-365-proplus-readiness-features-in-configuration-manager-current-branch), if you already have System Center Configuration Manager (Current Branch) deployed in your organization.
- - Use [Office Telemetry Dashboard](#office-telemetry-dashboard) only if your orgnization needs certain usage and health information.
+ - Use [Office Telemetry Dashboard](#office-telemetry-dashboard) only if your organization needs certain usage and health information.

 Typically, organizations go through the following phases when planning and implementing an upgrade to Office 365 ProPlus: